-Artificial watercourse has the same meaning as in the interpretation of "river" in the Act.
+Artificial watercourse does not include a river but has the same meaning as in the interpretation of "river" in the Act.
 For the purpose of Rules 9A and 9B, artificial watercourse includes an irrigation canal, water race, and farm drainage canal.

 The Plan already has a definition of artificial watercourse that is consistent with the Act.
-The inclusion of a new rule relating to artificial watercourses means that some further clarification of the definition will be helpful.
+The inclusion of a new rule relating to artificial watercourses means that there will be some further clarification of the definition